rjapplin/dexpter/README.md

 ```bash
 pip install -e /path/to/dexpter
 ```

-Use `-e` (editable) if dexpter's own source may still change and you want that reflected immediately without reinstalling.
-Drop `-e` for a normal pinned install.
-This works from any other project's venv — dexpter doesn't need to be published anywhere; pip builds it from the local path.

 Installing gives you both:
 - the `dexpter` Python package (`from dexpter import Dexpter, DexpterError`)
 - a `dexpter` CLI command